-There are articles and tweets floating the interwebs today about leaked pricing for the Ford F-150 Lighting electric truck.
-Which of course sparked F-150 Lighting vs Tesla Cybertruck pricing conversations.
+There are articles and tweets floating the interwebs today about leaked pricing for the Ford F-150 Lightning electric truck.
+Which of course sparked F-150 Lightning vs Tesla Cybertruck pricing conversations.
 To me this is kind of like comparing KITT from Knight Rider to a 1982 Pontiac Firebird Trans Am.
 One is real, and the other is, well, a maybe at best.

 But to keep my boss happy, sure, let’s have that conversation.

 The leaked document states all the trims will have a dual motor and be 4X4.
 So, the only Tesla truck we can truly compare it to will be the mid-grade dual motor AWD Cybertruck, which has a range of 300 miles and a base price of $49,900.
 That’s without any options or subscriptions, and if past Tesla pricing is anything to go by, this is not what you’ll actually pay for the vehicle.
 But since this whole article is fiction at this point, let’s say that is the actual price you’ll pay.

 Ford has released more details of its F-150 Lightning packages and pricing

 The closest comparable to the $49,900 AWD Tesla Cybertruck costs $79,474 — almost $30,000 more😳 pic.twitter.com/1L8SupYEPr